How to Repurpose Old Picture Frames

 Here are the steps I took:

-Step 1 ~ Take the frames apart, setting the fillers and backing aside.
+Step 1 – Take the frames apart, setting the glass, fillers and backing aside.

 glass on dish towel

-Step 3 ~ Decide the color and finish you want for your frames.
-I wanted glossy gold, which fortunately had on hand.
+Step 3 – Decide the color and finish you want for your frames.
+I wanted glossy gold which I had on hand.
 I also got out my spray paint hand gripper.
 This tool makes spray painting so much easier on your hand.

 gold spray paint